youssefm/blog/src/content/posts/stream-event-source.md

 ---
-title: Async iteration of Server-sent events with stream-event-source
+title: "Async iteration of Server-sent events with stream-event-source"
 description: "Asynchronous iteration seems especially well suited for Server-sent events.
 In this post, we introduce a new npm package for reading SSEs through the async iteration protocol."
 publishedOn: 2023-10-21
 ---